-2.0.1 Foundations must be designed for the load combinations given in AS/NZS 1170 Part 0, as amended by B1/VM1.
-Strength reduction factors given in this document must be used to determine the design strength of the foundation.
-The design loadings must not cause the foundation's design strength to be exceeded.

-- 2.0.2 The design procedures of this document must be performed by a person who, on the basis of experience or qualifications, is competent to apply them. - 2.0.3 The building's foundation elements or the elements of earth retaining structures shall be designed in accordance with the appropriate material Standards, as given in B1/VM1. - 2.0.4 Foundations may be shallow or deep.
+- 2.0.1 Foundations shall be designed for the load combinations given in NZS 4203: 1992 as amended by B1/VM1.
+Strength reduction factors given in this document shall be used to determine the design strength of the foundation.
+The design loadings shall not cause the foundation's design strength to be exceeded. - 2.0.2 The design procedures of this document must be performed by a person who, on the basis of experience or qualifications, is competent to apply them. - 2.0.3 The building's foundation elements or the elements of earth retaining structures shall be designed in accordance with the appropriate material Standards, as given in B1/VM1. - 2.0.4 Foundations may be shallow or deep.
 A shallow foundation is one in which the depth from the ground surface to the underside of the foundation is less than five times the width of the foundation.
 All other foundations are considered to be deep.